shubhu111/Sentiment_Analysis_UsingRNN_AI_Project/README.md

 ## Labels:
 - positive → 0
 - negative → 1
-- neutral → 2
+- natural → 2
-## Requirements
+## Technologies Used

-To run the notebook, you will need the following Python libraries:
+- Python, NumPy, Pandas

-- pandas
+- TensorFlow / Keras
-- numpy
+- Sequential API, GRU, Embedding
-- tensorflow
+- Matplotlib (for future plots)
-- sklearn
+- Jupyter Notebook
-- matplotlib
+- Pickle (for saving Tokenizer)

 You can install these dependencies using the following command: